mrcnski/signor.dev/_posts/2018-07-22-useful-emacs-shortcuts.md

 date: 2018-07-22
 categories: emacs productivity
 toc: true
-description: "I don't mean to brag, but I'm one of the best Emacs users on the planet.
-What's my secret?
-Well, apart from having a genius-level IQ, there is no secret, really.
-However, it helps that I customized Emacs to make me as productive as possible, and part of doing that has been setting up custom keybindings.
-In fact, many of my keybindings are so brilliant that you may at first sight not understand them.
-I do implore you to persevere.
-This article may just change your life.
-At the least, you'll have a few more keybindings in your arsenal."
+description: "I don't mean to brag, but I'm one of the best Emacs users on the planet."
 ---

 * Table of contents.